Create a Live Encoding session

 Click the Metadata tab in the Settings panel.

 Type your metadata in the appropriate boxes.
-The metadata that you add is present in the broadcast stream when you are performing a live broadcast, and is also stored with the file if you decide to archive it.
+The metadata that you add is stored with the file if you decide to archive it.

 To add captions